 T 人 N 中

 MissTANGQ is a Chinese-American multi-media artist and first-generation mystic-nerd.
-She is deeply inspired by the hyphenated experience and explores this through animation, installation, and performance art to create cross-sensory and interdisciplinary work.
+She is deeply inspired by the hyphenated experience and explores this through mask-making, animation, installation, and performance art to create cross-sensory and interdisciplinary work.
 From the many junctions of her identity, she explores the fertile unions where collaboration between seemingly disparate elements can facilitate transformative, emergent experiences.
 She adapts ancient mythologies for contemporary storytelling and investigates the ways ancestral traditions inform diasporic futurisms.
 Uniting hand-made and digital mediums, she creates ritual synesthetic experiences for live stage performances and studio art installations.

 She uses clay, paper-maché, textiles, and organic materials harvested from nature and repurposed objects to construct wearable sculptures that fuse cultural traditions, ancient divination practices, numerology and symbology, animism and cosmology.
 She believes that activating multi-dimensional perception creates new possibilities within our imagination, remixing our past, current, and future to understand ourselves and our potential.